The calculator converts decimal number or simple fraction to Egyptian fraction.

 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/8465/.
 Also, please do not modify any references to the original work (if any) contained in this content.

 Ancient Egyptians did not use the fraction expansion methods mentioned above to represent a fraction as a unit fraction sum.
-We can consider that analysing ancient documents surviving to this day.
+We can consider that analyzing ancient documents surviving to this day.
 The calculator below uses the algorithms mentioned above to expand fractions with the numerator 2 and the odd denominator in the range from 5 to 101 and compare the results with the Rhind papyrus (1650 B.C.E).
-The Golomb method does not participate in comparison, since it gives exactly the same results as the Fibonacci/Sylvester method for the Rhind papyrus data (and all fractions with numerator = 2 in general case).
+The Golomb method does not participate in comparison since it gives the same results as the Fibonacci/Sylvester method for the Rhind papyrus data (and all fractions with numerator = 2 in the general case).

-The following comparison criteria give best results for original data from Rhind papyrus comparing to the all method results:
+The following comparison criteria give the best results for original data from Rhind papyrus comparing to all method results:

 Both comparison criteria chooses the Rhind papyrus fraction expansions as the best in 46 of 49 cases.
 The Fibonacci/Sylvester methods wins for Minimise : Hieroglyph count and Minimise : Terms count criteria.
 But if you slightly change the method of counting hieroglyphs (if you count as one any dash set, denoting numbers from 2 to 9), the Rhind papyrus expansion will only lose slightly to the Fibonacci/Sylvester method.

 Kevin Gong, Egyptian Fractions, UC Berkeley Math 196 Spring 1992 ↩